Raiven Adams, ‘Alaskan Bush People’ Star Bear Brown’s Pregnant Girlfriend, Deletes Instagram Amid Mean Attacks

 That attempt seems to have failed.
 A link to Raiven’s Instagram feed now leads to a message saying the page has been removed.
 A report from The Blast noted that Raiven deactivated the account on Sunday morning.

-The deactivation came just a few days after Bear Brown took to his own private Instagram page to beg fans to stop sending negative messages to her.
+The deactivation came just a few days after Bear Brown took to his own private Instagram page to beg people to stop sending negative messages to her.
 As PopCulture noted, some had been telling her to take a paternity test and sending other mean-spirited messages.
-The fans apparently questioned whether Raiven may have gotten pregnant by another man in the short time that the couple split up last year.
+The posters apparently questioned whether Raiven may have gotten pregnant by another man in the short time that the couple split up last year.

 By Thursday, Bear Brown had enough of it.